-Our program gives students and residents exposure to:
+Our specialists give students and residents exposure to:

 - Primary and revision total hip and knee arthroplasty